yashbrahmbhatt/LazyFramework/README.md

        <summary>
          <b>Templates</b>
        </summary>
        The templates folder includes mainly some .html and .txt files that contain the subject and body of the emails to send across various module templates.
-It also contains the excel file template for the BasicReporter.
      </details>
 </details>